abrabant-42/libft-unity/README.md

 Note that the [unity](http://www.throwtheswitch.org/unity) test API should be automatically cloned the first time you run the script.

 When running a test runner, a logfile will be generated under the `logs/` directory.
 It only stores what is printed on `stdout` when you run the `./run.sh` command, but this way you can keep track of your progress if you want to.

+## Troubleshooting

+If you run into an issue, please open a new github issue so I can track it easily.
+By the way, if your code is not working this is not an issue.